 The Kp Index comes from the German, Kennziffer Planetarische, which means planetary index number.
 The Kp Index was developed by German geophysicist and statistician Julias Bartels around 1939.

-In the north they are called aurora borealis or northern lights because they occur in the northern hemisphere.
-In the southern hemisphere this same phenomenon simply goes by different names; aurora australis and southern lights.
+In the north, they are called aurora borealis or northern lights because they occur in the northern hemisphere.
+In the southern hemisphere, this same phenomenon goes by different names; aurora australis and southern lights.

 The earliest mention of the northern lights in recorded human history can be found in Chinese writings that date all the way back to 2600 BC.
-And in many ancient cultures it was thought that the northern lights were the souls of the dead ascending to the afterlife.
-The aurora have even been seen as omens of good by some and evil by others.
+And in many ancient cultures, it was thought that the northern lights were the souls of the dead ascending to the afterlife.
+The aurora has even been seen as omens of good by some and evil by others.